metalogica/majemoji/README.md

 curl -s https://raw.githubusercontent.com/catonmat/majemoji/master/install.sh > install.sh && \
 sh install.sh && rm install.sh && rm majemoji.zsh-theme && zsh
 ```

-⭐ Enjoy your new magical emojis!
-To refresh the emoji, just type `zsh` to reboot your shell and reload a new one.

 ### Manual Install
 ```shell